Life Together Covenant

 Responsibilities and Expectations for Community Life at Taylor University

 The Taylor community consists of those who, in furtherance of our mission, are living together in intentional, voluntary fellowship, aware that we are called to live our lives before a watching world.
-Although primarily centered on the Upland and Fort Wayne campuses, this community is not defined by geography, but rather by active engagement in the Taylor educational mission.
+Although primarily centered on the Upland campus, this community is not defined by geography, but rather by active engagement in the Taylor educational mission.

 The Life Together Covenant (LTC) identifies the expectations for living in community as we seek to fulfill our mission.
 It is impossible to create a community with expectations totally acceptable to every member.
 Nevertheless, certain responsibilities and expectations must be specified to assure orderly community life.
 When individuals join the Taylor community, they freely and willingly choose to take upon themselves the responsibilities and expectations outlined in this covenant.
 The University Expectations are not intended to measure spirituality or to promote legalism.
 Nevertheless, Galatians 5:13-14 reminds us that while we were called to be free, our freedom is best used when we serve one another in love.
 (Romans 14:1-23; 1 Corinthians 8:1-13, 10:23-33)

 A foundational support for the Life Together Covenant is the Taylor University Statement of Faith.
 The Statement of Faith affirms that the Bible is the inspired and authoritative word of God, and it provides the essential teachings and principles for personal and community conduct.
 The Statement of Faith also affirms the presence of the Holy Spirit in every believer; God, through the Holy Spirit, places in every believer the inner resources and attributes to minister to others through supportive relationships.